 Family Touring Tip:

-- Try to visit Castle Schwerin on a weekend or when the Mecklenburg-Vorpommern Parliament is not in session, so you can see the rooms used now by government.
+- Visit Castle Schwerin on a weekend or when the Mecklenburg-Vorpommern Parliament is not in session, so you can see the rooms used now by government.

 - If you base the family in Schwerin, plan three days to explore the Castle, visit Rostock, and tour the well preserved Gothic town of Wismar.